Projected Subgradient Ascent for Convex Maximization: Projected Subgradient Ascent

 \begin{defin}(Projected Subgradient Ascent) Let \(f:\cH\to\rr\) be a convex function, \(S\subseteq \cH\) be a nonempty closed convex subset, and \(\{\eta_k\}_{k\in\nn}\) be a sequence of step sizes.

 \emph{Projected subgradient ascescent} generates a sequence of iterates \(\{x_k\}_{k\in\nn}\) in \(S\), where \(g_k\in\partial f(x_k)\) is any subgradient of \(f\) at \(x_k\). \end{defin}

-Proposition~\ref{prop:increasing value convex} shows that in the convex maximization regime with PGA, the sequence \(\{f(x_k)\}\) is nondecreasing for any choice of step sizes.
+Proposition~\ref{prop:increasing value convex} shows that in the convex maximization regime with PGA, the sequence \(\{f(x_k)\}\) is always nondecreasing.
 When $f$ is bounded, this implies $\{f(x_k)\}$ converges.
 If the step sizes are bounded from above, Theorem~\ref{thm:pga-accumulation-connected} shows that the accumulation set of $\{x_k\}$ is connected.
 Moreover, if the step sizes are bounded from below, Theorem~\ref{thm:pga-first-order-stationarity} shows all of the accumulation points of $\{x_k\}$ are first-order stationary points of $f$.

 These results illustrate a contrast between convex minimization with PGD and convex maximization with PGA.
 The convex minimization setting requires vanishing steps for convergence, while in the convex maximization setting, convergence is guaranteed with large steps.
-In Section~\ref{sec:CG-PGA-ILO}, we consider the limiting behavior when all the step sizes go to infinity.
+In Section~\ref{sec:CG-PGA-ILO}, we consider the limiting behavior when all of the step sizes go to infinity.